Jr-rojas/Jr-rojas/README.md

 * 🌍  I'm based in Bakersfield, CA
 * ✉️  You can contact me at [j.rojas\_7@hotmail.com](mailto:j.rojas_7@hotmail.com)
 * 🚀  I'm currently working on [Website for the church I attend](https://github.com/Jr-rojas/cota)
-* 🧠  I'm learning MongoDB with Node
+* 🧠  I'm diving deeper into the world of REACT

 ### Skills